rtulke/proxyreaper/README.md

 ### How Anonymity is Determined

 1. **High Anonymous**: The proxy changes your IP and doesn't add proxy-related headers
+2. **Anonymous**: Your IP is hidden but the proxy is detected
-2. **Anonymous (Header leak)**: The proxy changes your IP but adds headers that reveal it's a proxy
+3. **Anonymous (Header leak)**: The proxy changes your IP but adds headers that reveal it's a proxy
-3. **Transparent**: The proxy doesn't hide your original IP address or adds it to request headers
+4. **Transparent**: The proxy doesn't hide your original IP address or adds it to request headers

 ## Output Formats